-&lt;sup>4Notice that the bank is not closed by the LLR (in the sense of withdrawal of license), but it is liquidated by private creditors; see Mailath and Mester (1994) for a model of bank closures.
+2. Notice that the bank is not closed by the LLR (in the sense of withdrawal of license), but it is liquidated by private creditors; see Mailath and Mester (1994) for a model of bank closures.

-Two agencies can perform the role of LLR.
+Two government agencies that share supervisory information can perform the role of LLR.
 The first is the deposit insurance corporation.
-This means that the corporation has either sufficient liquid funds or is able to borrow without limit from a second agency called the central bank.
-This agency is the ultimate source of liquidity, and consequently can also act as LLR.
-Both agencies have the same ability with regard to bank supervision, and in fact we assume that they collect the same information.
+This means that the corporation has either sufficient liquid funds or is able to borrow without limit from a second agency called the central bank.3 This agency is the ultimate source of liquidity, and consequently can also act as LLR.4

-If the two agencies were social welfare maximizers there would be no problem: either of them would implement the optimal LLR decision given the supervisory information about the state of the bank.
+If the two agencies were social welfare maximizers, there would be no problem: either of them would implement the optimal LLR decision given the supervisory information about the state of the bank.
 However, we are going to take a political economy perspective according to which government agencies have their own objective functions that need not correspond with the maximization of social welfare.
 In particular, we assume that the deposit insurance corporation cares about its exposure to the risk of having to compensate depositors following a bank failure, while the central bank does not have such liability, and cares about the implications of a bank failure for the stability of the banking system.
-Moreover, both agencies take into account the expected return from their LLR lending.
+Moreover, both agencies take into account the expected return from their LLR operations.5

-The fact that the objective function of these agencies does not correspond with the maximization of social welfare would not pose a problem if the supervisory information were verifiable: any of the two agencies could be instructed to implement the optimal LLR decision.
-However when this information is not verifiable, the agencies are able to pursue their own distinct objectives, and so their LLR decisions will in general be different (and suboptimal).
+The fact that the objective function of these agencies does not correspond with the maximization of social welfare would not pose a problem if the supervisory information were verifiable: either of the two agencies could be instructed to implement the optimal LLR decision.
+However, when this information is not verifiable, the agencies are able to pursue their own distinct objectives, and so their LLR decisions will in general be different (and suboptimal).

-Given this setup, we will follow the literature on incomplete contracts (in particular, Aghion and Bolton, 1992, and Dewatripont and Tirole, 1993) that allows the allocation of control to be contingent on any information that is verifiable.
-In particular, we will assume that the size of the bank's liquidity shock is verifiable, so the
+Given this setup, we will follow the literature on incomplete contracts [in particular, Aghion and Bolton (1992) and Dewatripont and Tirole (1993)] that allows the allocation of control to be contingent on any information that is verifiable.
+In particular, we will assume that the size of the bank's liquidity shock is verifiable, so the allocation of LLR responsibilities may be contingent on the size of the shock.
+Since the agencies do not maximize social welfare, welfare losses will occur.
+The optimal allocation of responsibilities then follows from the comparison, for each possible value of the liquidity shock, of the losses associated with allocating control to the central bank and allocating control to the deposit insurance corporation.6